BenQuigley/WritePromptsBot/README.md

 ## Using the Heroku Scheduler

-These days, I mostly use this app as an example of how to take a program you've written, and run the program automatically on a recurring basis, and using the Heroku scheduler.
+These days, I mostly use this app as an example of how to take a program you've written, and run the program automatically on a recurring basis, using the Heroku scheduler.
 Here is how to do that:

-1. [Make a Heroku app](https://devcenter.heroku.com/articles/creating-apps) (there is a free tier at the time of this writing that works perfectly well for most scripting purposes), using whatever language you like.
+1. [Make a Heroku app](https://devcenter.heroku.com/articles/creating-apps) (there is a free tier at the time of this writing that works perfectly well for most scripting purposes), using whatever language (that Heroku supports) you like.
 Deploy the app to Heroku.
 2. Determine the bash command to run your program.
 WritePromptsBot is a Python script written in the file [main.py](https://github.com/BenQuigley/WritePromptsBot/blob/master/main.py), so its run command is `python3 main.py`.